-301. Corporate Finance 3 credit hours.
+200. Principles of Finance 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 Introduction to a variety of techniques and applications of modern financial theory to the main decision faced by the financial manager.
 Fundamentals of financial analysis, working capital management, capital budgeting, and investment and financing decisions.
-Prerequisites: C- or better in ACC 190 or 201; MTH 119 or equivalent; Junior or Senior standing.
+Prerequisites: C- or better in ACC 190 or ACC 201, MTH 119.
+Students may not earn credit for both FIN 200 and FIN 301.
+(Fall, Spring)

 330. Intermediate Corporate Finance (R)(W) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 The application of financial theory to corporate finance.
-Prerequisite: C- or better in FIN 301.
+Prerequisite: C- or better in FIN 200.
+(Fall)